-Regular site safety inspections using site-specific checklists keep the workplace safe by identifying and correcting hazards in the workplace.
-Inspection frequency depends on the hazard level of the workplace; sites may need checks at every shift, daily, quarterly, or annually.
+Regular site safety inspections using site-specific hazard checklists keep the workplace safe by identifying and correcting hazards in the workplace.
+You can find hazard checklists for your industry in our resource library.
+Inspection frequency depends on the hazard level of the workplace; sites may need checks at every shift, or on a daily, quarterly, or annual basis.
 Document the inspection observations, identified hazards, and the corrective actions taken.

 Focus on the administrative records and postings at the workplace.
 Safety Data Sheet (SDS) binders, safety programs, procedures, trainings, and records need to be up to date and accurate.
 Critical procedures (e.g. spill cleanup, evacuation) should be posted in prominent locations.
 Required employer postings (e.g. Cal/OSHA, Workers Compensation, and labor law) must be “likely to be seen” by employees.

 Floor surfaces should be clean and free of slip hazards such as dirt, granular substances, equipment parts, water, or oil.
 Wet surfaces should be covered with non-slip materials.
 Holes in the floor, sidewalk, carpet, or other walking surface should be repaired properly, covered, or made safe.

 For good housekeeping, items and debris should be kept up off floors and out of walkways.
 Stored items need to be stacked properly on shelving units firmly attached to the wall; heavier items should be on the bottom, lighter items stored on top shelves.
 Items stored on tops shelves require 18 inches of clearance from fire sprinkler systems.
 Unsecured stacks on floors should not exceed 72 inches of in height.
 Ensure areas under desks and tables are accessible to allow proper ergonomic seating and access in case of an earthquake.